DrJohnMelville/Pdf/Docs/Architecture/Overview.md

 **Melville.Parsing** is a utility library that contains code common to many of the parser implementations throughout Melville.Pdf.

-**Melville.ICC* parses International Color Consortium (ICC) profiles and performs color space conversions as specified in ICC.1:2004-10.
+**Melville.ICC** parses International Color Consortium (ICC) profiles and performs color space conversions as specified in ICC.1:2004-10.

+**Melville.JpegLibrary** reads the JPEG stream format.
+This assembly was copied from yigolden's [JpegLibrary](https://github.com/yigolden/JpegLibrary).
+I have fixed some bugs in monochrome JPEG decoding and recognizing the App14 (0xFF0E) tag to define the Jpeg colorspace.

+**Melville.CSJ2k** reads Jpeg2000 image files.
+This assembly was copied from cureos' [csj2k](https://github.com/cureos/csj2k).
+I have made very light changes to this assembly in order to get raw bitstreams without excessive copying or needless memory consumption.

+Both Melville.Jpeg and Melville.CSJ2k have potential for better integration with the rest of the library in the future.
+CSJ2k has a limited ICC engine that could be replaced with Melville.ICC.
+Both use arithmetic decoders which duplicate the arithmetic decoder in the JPX parser.
+Both could be better integrated with the async pattern used throughout the remainder of the the parser.

 ## Patterns
 - [Costume Pattern](Costumes.md)